-18.12 Custom settings
+18.13 Custom settings

 This page allows a start-up message to be displayed, press 1 to enter your custom message.
-To enter the message the rotary encoder O selects characters or press the labelled letter keys A, B ...
-Z The C and D buttons move left and right in the message area.
-Press 1 for 'backspace', 1 for 'backspace', 1 for 'delete'.
-Press 1 2 to cancel or 1 3 to save the changes.
+To enter the message the rotary encoder O selects characters or press the labelled letter keys A, B...
+Z The O and buttons move left and right in the message area.
+Press 1 for 'backspace', for 'delete'.
+Press 2 to cancel or 3 to save the changes.

-18.13 Calibration
+18.14 Calibration

-MOTRS-6 will have been factory calibrated, but sometimes re-calibration of the internal analogue circuitry may be necessary because it is a real analogue synthesiser (not a digital synth) and the properties of the analogue components can vary with time and temperature.
+NOTAS-6 will have been factory calibrated, but sometimes re-calibration of the internal analogue circuitry may be necessary as the properties of the analogue components can vary with time and temperature.

 One of the most important calibrations is the pitch of the oscillators.
-Some vintage analogue synths have a poor reputation for pitch stability but with MOTRS-6, thanks to advanced design and digital control, the stability is very good.
+Some vintage analogue synths have a poor reputation for pitch stability but with NOTAS-6, thanks to advanced design and digital control, the stability is very good.